Wes0617/SecuroSurf/README.md

 game developer's _EULA_.
 Furthermore, no decompilation or decryption was necessary to create the program.
 If all this doesn't convince you how trivial this program is, consider that the whole thing can be created by anyone with just [Windows Firewall](https://en.wikipedia.org/wiki/Windows_Firewall), except it would be very cumbersome to use.
-However, the usual warning applies because I am not a lawyer...
-I just want to play in peace: use this at your own risk.
+However, the usual warning applies because I am not a lawyer… I just want to play in peace: use this at your own risk.

 ------------------------------------------------------------------------------------------------------------------------

 ### 🔹 Should I trust this?

 You should never trust random code from the internet!
 However, in this case __the code is open source and free for anyone to review__.
-Furthermore, the binaries are built by _GitHub_, whose parent company is _Microsoft_, which should give you the peace of mind of running safe code.
+Furthermore, the binaries are built via _GitHub_, whose parent company is _Microsoft_, which should give you the peace of mind of running safe code.

 <p align="center"><img src="md_images/trust.png"></p>